Updated March 5, 2018

 Several of Himawari’s beers are on tap, but I headed straight for the Centennial IPA, yearning to get back to the hoppy bliss I found in Chiang Mai.
 I was not disappointed, as it had plenty of hops flavor, though it was somewhat lacking in the IPA aroma.
 I love the intense floral and piney scent of a good IPA, the kind with a smell that becomes just as much a part of the experience as the bitter taste that lingers on your tongue.

-That’s not to say I was completely satisfied; a pint of Himawari’s IPA costs $7.25 – around the same amount I would have paid in Boston.
+That’s not to say I was completely satisfied; a pint of Himawari’s IPA costs $7.25 – around the same amount I would have paid at breweries in Boston.
 That sort of pricing is criminal in Cambodia, though it’s a couple bucks cheaper during happy hour.
 While I enjoyed their flavorful IPA, there are less expensive places in Phnom Penh.
 Save this one for a date night when you’re trying to impress someone with the luxurious setting.

 Tawandang German Brewery – Phnom Penh